Council Tax Support and Housing Benefit

 If you have to pay Council Tax and your income is low, you can claim, regardless of whether you are retired, unemployed, or in full or part-time work.

-If you have over £16,000 savings you will not be entitled to any help, unless you receive the guarantee element of Pension Credit.
+If you are Pension Age and have over £16,000 savings you will not be entitled to any help, unless you receive the guarantee element of Pension Credit.

 Housing Benefit is similar to Council Tax Support but is used to meet the cost of your rental accommodation, for both Housing Association properties and private tenancies.